 About This Species

-The Koala (Phascolarctos cinereus) is an iconic Australian marsupial currently listed as Endangered in Eastern Australia.
-These stocky animals are characterized by their dense, woolly fur, which ranges from light grey in the northern parts of their range to brownish-grey in the south.
+The Koala (Phascolarctos cinereus) is an iconic Australian marsupial currently listed as endangered in Eastern Australia.
+These stocky animals are characterised by their dense, woolly fur, which ranges from light grey in the northern parts of their range to brownish-grey in the south.
 Their underside is white, and they have a distinctive large, flat black nose.
 Northern Koalas are notably smaller than their southern counterparts, with Victorian males potentially reaching over 80cm in length and weighing up to 14kg.
-Their sharp claws are well-suited for climbing and serve as a defense mechanism.
+Their sharp claws are well-suited for climbing and serve as a defence mechanism.

 Threats They Face